List of The Thundermans characters: Professor Meteor

 Professor Meteor (Brian Stepanek) is a supervillain who wants revenge on Hank and Barb for putting him in jail many years ago.
 In "The Thundredth", he wants to launch a meteor to hit the Thundermans house.
 He is stopped by Phoebe and Max.
+However, Super President Kickbutt doesn't count this as their 100th save since they didn't stop him from robbing a restaurant in his civilian form.

 Balfour

 Balfour (Joey Bragg), also known as The Gamer, is one of the finalists who competes in the Z-Force championships in "The Thunder Games".
 It is later revealed that he is Dr. Colosso's son.
 He holds the Thundermans hostage for turning his father into a bunny.
-He is defeated by Phoebe and Max and turned into a bunny as well.
+Balfour is defeated by Phoebe and Max and turned into a bunny as well.

 Commander Dirk Trumbo

 Commander Dirk Trumbo (Daran Norris) is the Z-Force commander.
 In "The Thunder Games", he hosts the Z-Force championships to pick a new member of the Z-Force, in which Phoebe and Max compete.
-Afterward, Super President Kickbutt fires him for being self-absorbed and refusing to send Z-Force to save the Thundermans.
+Super President Kickbutt later fires him from Z-Force for being self-absorbed and refusing to send Z-Force to save the Thundermans where he is reduced to being one of her personal assistants.